-Jenai Cutcher is the founding Executive and Artistic Director of the Chicago Dance History Project, a growing digital archive of original and collected research.
+Jenai Cutcher was the founding Executive and Artistic Director of the Chicago Dance History Project from 2015 to mid-2023.
 Under her leadership, CDHP has interviewed 177 individuals, produced 37 public events, and digitized over 8 terabytes of archival material including programs, photographs, and performance footage from the past seven decades.

 Cutcher’s creative practice includes dancing, choreographing, teaching, and researching histories of dance to present in a variety of media.
 She has performed nationally and internationally with tap dance artists such as